THE GREEK LOVE STORIES OF IHARA SAIKAKU

 3. The Man Who Resented Another’s Shouts

 A masterless samurai who collects prints of beautiful boy actors falls in love with Takii Sanzaburō through one of him, and struggles to afford tickets to see him perform every day.
 One day, a troublemaker shouts at Sanzaburō to get off the stage.
 The samurai follows and kills him.
 Sanzaburō finds him and gives himself to him.
 They are so much in love that Sanzaburō abandons his career.
-Later the samurai is summoned to be with his dying mother and disappear.
+Later the samurai is summoned to be with his dying mother and disappears.
 Sanzaburō wastes away with grief and dies at 18.

 4. A Secret Visit Leads to the Wrong Bed

 The actor Uemara Kichiya receives a mysterious summons for an assignation.
-Entering a house full of women, he is received by a beautiful princess, but suddenly the latter’s brother appears and demands him for himself, becomes even more excited when he discovers that what he had been led to believe was a girl was actually a boy.
+Entering a house full of women, he is received by a beautiful princess, but suddenly the latter’s brother appears and demands him for himself, becoming even more excited when he discovers that what he had been led to believe was a girl was actually a boy.

 5. A Terrible Shame He Never Performed in the Capital